 Deleting index patterns

-To delete an index pattern you select the and then click the "delete" icon in the top right-hand side of the screen.
-You can recreate an index pattern again at any time in the future but you will also of course lose all visualisations, saved searches, and other saved objects that reference the pattern as well as all data in any popularity counters.
+To delete an index pattern, select the index from the Index Patterns page and then click the "delete" icon in the top right-hand side of the screen (next to the default and refresh icons previously mentioned).
+You can recreate an index pattern again at any time in the future but you will also lose all visualisations, saved searches, and other saved objects that reference the pattern as well as all data in any popularity counters, so be careful!

 - Disabling the searching of a field in Elasticsearch using Index Templates